microsoftgraph/microsoft-graph-docs/concepts/team-channels-property-change-changenotification.md

 ---
-title: "Get change notifications for messages in Teams channels and chats using Microsoft Graph"
+title: "Get change notifications for change in creation updatation or deletion of teams or channels using Microsoft Graph"
-description: "Change notifications enables you to listen to changes to messages in channel or chat"
+description: "Get change notifications for change in creation updatation or deletion of teams or channels using Microsoft Graph"
-author: "RamjotSingh"
+author: "AbhishekAnand"
 localization_priority: Priority
 ms.prod: "microsoft-teams"
 ms.custom: scenarios:getting-started